HârnMaster: Rules

 In combat, each injury is tracked individually, rather than subtracting from a pool of Hit Points or Life Points.
 More serious injuries introduce the risk of a character being knocked unconscious from shock, being instantly killed, or (optionally) losing a limb.
 A character may also be killed or knocked unconscious by blood loss or a combination of lesser injuries.
-Unhealed injuries penalize a characters actions, including combat actions, reducing their overall effectiveness.
+Unhealed injuries penalize a character's actions, including combat actions, reducing their overall effectiveness.
 Each injury heals at a different rate, depending on its severity, and open wounds have the potential to become infected, slowing healing and possibly causing death.
 Permanent injuries- either in the form of amputated or otherwise lost limbs- or attribute penalties caused by poorly-healed injuries are also a possibility.
 The combat and injury system is quite lethal, compared to many roleplaying systems.
 Even for veteran characters, combat with a skilled opponent or a sneak attack by an opponent armed with a modest weapon can lead to death in a single strike; an unarmed blow to the neck or a bowshot to the eye can be fatal.

 The magic system is based around six elemental principles: Lyahvi (Air/Light/Illusion), Peleahn (Fire), Jmorvi (Metal/Artifice), Fyrvia (Life/Growth/Decay), Odivshe (Water/Cold), and Savorya (Mind/Spirit/Knowledge).
 The principles are arranged in a wheel, with Lyahvi being opposed to Fyrvia, Peleahn to Odivshe, and Jmorvi to Savorya.
 Mages, known as Shek-Pvar, begin their careers attuned to one of the elements, and are said to be in that elemental convocation.
 Spells are learned as skills, with substantial bonuses for spells in one's own convocation, substantial penalties for spells in the opposing convocation, and smaller effects for the other convocations; there are also neutral spells which are not part of any convocation, and common spells for which a version exists in each convocation.
 Eventually a mage can become a grey mage, losing both the penalties and bonuses based on spells' elemental alignment.
 The system also has rules for researching and learning new spells as well as creating spells "on the fly" (usually with a large chance of failure).